alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/LinguaGames-Project-MS2#ux-requirements)UX requirements

-The website targets the individuals interested to learn or improve the knowledge of the foreign languages in the casual way, through the game experience.
-Present level of development offers only fail/win notification.
-Please see future implementations plan for more details of users progress measurement.
+The website targets the individuals interested to stop using paper and notes, old fashion way of recording recipes and digitise the records.
 # [](https://github.com/alexeykuz-sys/LinguaGames-Project-MS2#developers-goals)Developer's Goals

 The site owner has the following goals: